thedavecarroll/powershell.anovelidea.org/modules/PoShEvents/OnlineHelp/Get-KMSClientEvent.md

 ```

 ### -MaxEvents
-{{Specifies the maximum number of events this function returns.
+Specifies the maximum number of events this function returns.
 Enter an integer.
-The default is to return all the events in the logs.}}
+The default is to return all the events in the logs.

 ```yaml
 Type: Int64